 - 1. Plagiarism is copying someone else's ideas, words, or sentence structures and submitting them as one's own, which is claiming the work of others as your own without specific acknowledgment.
-It is always required that a student site resources used in any paper that is written.
+It is always required that a student site resource used in any paper that is written.
 Both students and faculty at River City School of Leadership are expected to deal ethically with other's materials, whether it is in the form of print, electronic, video, multimedia, or computer software. - 2.
 Collaboration (e.g. writing a paper with someone else so that the resulting paper is not the product of the person turning it in) is not permitted unless specifically allowed by the instructor.
 Unless noted on the course syllabus a student should assume that the required work is meant to represent their own efforts.
-It is permissible to have a proofreader review one's paper and comment on the grammar and general paper structure; however, the thought and content of the paper must be the student's.
+It is permissible to have a proofreader review one's paper and comment on the grammar and general paper structure; however, the thought and content of the paper must be student work. - 3.
+AI Artificial Intelligence Proofing is required for the Essay Assignment once the student has completed final work.